BLOODY BAT ROMEO

 The mysterious figure had instead struck the ground next to the delinquent, a chunk of concrete digging out where he'd struck it.

-It all happened so quickly she barely has time to fully process what just occurred, but her mind slowly starts catching up.
+It all happened so quickly: she can barely process what just occurred, but her mind slowly starts catching up.
 She turns to look at the person who had come to save her— her hero.